tCharlesworth/coding-packet/README.md

 # coding-packet

-The code for the projects can be found in 'Article.html' and 'Tile.html'.
-They both refer to the same stylesheet 'styles.css'.
-In order to keep the page as simple and fast as possible I used Jquery to write simple scripts for handling click events and I used css transitions for the animations.
+The code for the projects can be found in the 'app' folder.
+I used webpack to compile with babel handling the es6 code.

 To view a live preview of both pages together, click this link hosted by Github Pages: [https://tcharlesworth.github.io/coding-packet/](https://tcharlesworth.github.io/coding-packet/)